-We recognize that transactions between us and any of our directors or executives can present potential or actual conflicts of interest and create the appearance that our decisions are based on considerations other than the best interests of our company and stockholders.
+We recognize that transactions between us and any of our directors or executives can present potential or actual conflicts of interest and create the appearance that our decisions are based on considerations other than the best interests of our company and shareholders.
 Therefore, as a general matter and in accordance with our Code of Ethics, it is our preference to avoid such transactions.
 Nevertheless, we recognize that there are situations where such transactions may be in, or may not be inconsistent with, the best interests of our company.
-Therefore, we intend to adopt a policy which requires our Audit Committee to review and, if appropriate, to approve or ratify any such transactions.
+Though we do not have a written policy, we intend to adopt a policy which requires our Audit Committee to review and, if appropriate, to approve or ratify any such transactions.
 Pursuant to the policy, the committee will review any transaction in which we are or will be a participant and the amount involved exceeds \$120,000, and in which any of our directors or executives had, has or will have a direct or indirect material interest.
-After its review the committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our company and our stockholders, as the committee determines in good faith.
+After its review the committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our shareholders, as the committee determines in good faith.

 Related Party Transactions.
-Edward D. Bagley, former Chairman of the Board and greater than ten percent shareholder serves as a consultant to our company.
-During the fiscal year ended June 30, 2008 Mr. Bagley received consulting fees of \$48,000.
+Edward D. Bagley, former Chairman of the Board and greater than 20% shareholder serves as a consultant to our company.
+During the fiscal year ended June 30, 2009, Mr. Bagley received consulting fees of \$48,000.
 Mr. Bagley is eligible to participate in our equity incentive programs and pursuant to his consulting agreement with us will be granted stock options commensurate with grants of stock options made to our directors.
-No grants of stock options were made to Mr. Bagley during the year ended June 30, 2008.
-Additionally, in connection with the insurance coverage action described under the caption "Item 3, Legal Proceedings" of our Form 10-K for the year ended June 30, 2008, we and our counsel entered into a Joint Prosecution and Defense Agreement dated as of April 1, 2004 with Edward D. Bagley, former Chairman of the Board of Directors, and his counsel, which generally provides that we and Mr. Bagley will jointly prosecute their claims against the carriers of certain prior period directors' and officers' liability insurance policies and jointly defend the claims made by the insurance carriers in order to reduce litigation expenses.
+Additionally, in connection with the insurance coverage action described under the caption "Item 3, Legal Proceedings" of our Form 10-K for the year ended June 30, 2009, we and our counsel entered into a Joint Prosecution and Defense Agreement dated as of April 1, 2004 with Edward D. Bagley, former Chairman of the Board of Directors, and his counsel, which generally provides that we and Mr. Bagley will jointly prosecute their claims against the carriers of certain prior period directors' and officers' liability insurance policies and jointly defend the claims made by the insurance carriers in order to reduce litigation expenses.